 The B team put in game after game of solid performances in Division 3 North to claim 3rd position, agonisingly just one place shy of the promotion playoff position.

-Likewise Manchester Wildcatz C had a strong season and finished 3rd in Division 4 North, just missing out on the chance to play for promotion.
+Likewise Manchester Wildcatz C Team had a strong season and finished 3rd in Division 4 North, just missing out on the chance to play for promotion.

-Manchester Wildcatz D gained some valuable experience playing in the national league system for the first time in the 2011/12 season.
+Manchester Wildcatz D Team gained some valuable experience playing in the national league system for the first time in the 2011/12 season.
 They also recorded a win and two draws, generally playing against teams with a great deal more tournament experience.
 They finished in 9th position in the 10 team Division 4 North league.

 Final league position for every team, and individual game scores are all available to view on the national canoe polo leagues’ League Republic site.